-Click on Convert Text to Table, a new dialog box
+Click on Convert Text to Table, a new dialog box appears.

-appears.
 Here set number of columns.

-Click on OK Finally selected text convert in a table
+Click on OK Finally selected text convert in a table.

+Select the text you want to convert.
+Select the Insert tab.
 Click on Table command.
-A dialog box Click on Convert Text to Table , a new dialog appears. box appears.
+A dialog box Click on Convert Text to Table, a new dialog appears. box appears.
 Here set number of columns.
 Click on OK Finally Selected text convert in a table.